-A rowing machine combo is a great piece of equipment for your home gym, as you can get a great low impact workout that focuses on both your upper body and your lower body.
-Whether you are looking to burn calories for weight loss or to improve your overall fitness, an elliptical machine is a great purchase.
+A rowing machine combo is a great piece of equipment for your home gym, as you can get a great low impact workout that focuses on both your upper body and lower body.
+Whether you’re looking to burn calories for weight loss or to improve your overall fitness, an elliptical machine is a great purchase.

 When comparing a rowing machine vs elliptical machine, consider what your overall fitness priorities are.
 Both are great workouts, but a recumbent rower might give you more of an upper-body workout whereas an elliptical machine might focus more on burning calories and an overall full-body workout.